amir734jj/simple-rule-engine-scala/README.md

 # simple-rule-engine-scala

-Simple rule engine written in Scala
+Simple rule engine written in Scala that uses reflection so it is slow ...